michelaquino/reactjs-springboot-docker-training/README.md

 ## How to use it

-This repo is a reference for a workshop on using Java and Spring to build an API and React to build a SPA, running everything with docker.
+This repo is a reference for a workshop on using Java and Spring to build an API and React to build a SPA, running everything with Docker.

-The [api]('/api') folder contains a Springboot API that allows you to create and retrieve blog posts.
+The [api](/api) folder contains a Springboot API that allows you to create and retrieve blog posts.

-The [spa]('/spa') folder contains a React SPA that consumes from the blog posts API.
+The [spa](/spa) folder contains a React SPA that consumes from the blog posts API.

 ### Running with docker